kennyfraser/wp-sync-test/_pages/configuration-parameters-1-6.md

 <!-- optional --> This parameter specifies the priority of the role or accept the default value of

 `weights: slave_public=1`.
 For more information, see <a href="https://open.mesosphere.com/reference/mesos-master/#weights" target="_blank">Mesos weights</a>.

-# <a name="ssh_config"></a>SSH Configuration

-These parameters specify the SSH credentials for your cluster in the `ssh_config` section of the config.yaml file.
-This information is used during DCOS installation for `--preflight`, `--deploy`, `--postflight`, and `--clean-dcos` checks.

-*   It's recommended to rotate keys in the cluster after deployment.
-*   It's recommended to copy your private SSH key to the `genconf/` directory that is mounted to `/genconf` inside the installer Docker container.
-If you change this to a path on the host machine, the installer can't find the key because `/genconf` is mounted by default in the installer script.

 <a name="log_directory"></a>log_directory